JBailyes/tv/README.md

 - `channel_ignore`: Ingore results from channels whose names are matched by at least one of the text lines or regular expressions
 - `programmes`: Key text or regular expressions that are of interest in programme names
-- `programme_ignore`: Filter-out results that match the text or regular expressions, even if they matched in programme_words
+- `programme_ignore`: Filter-out results that match the text or regular expressions, even if they matched in `programmes`
 - `channel_specific`: Patterns for channel names and programme names can be associated, such that the programmes are only matched if they appear on a matching channgel

 Config file contents example: